qzzhang0131/PlantGenoAnnotation/README.md

 * `-s`: The species name to be predicted.
 * `-m`: Specify the path to the prediction model (downloaded weights from HuggingFace above).
 * `-o`: Specify the output path.
-* `-f`: Choose to write predictions to bigwig files or a standard gff file (default:bigwig).
+* `-f`: Choose to write predictions to bigwig files or a standard gff file (default: "bigwig").

 ```bash
 python run_annotator.py \